Nighttime Potty Training

 BUT.
 Since you suspect your daughter is actually staying dry while she sleeps but is waiting until she wakes up to go, perhaps it is worth seeing if you can gently encourage her to break that habit.
 Personally, I would definitely ditch the pull-ups.
 They aren’t serving their intended purpose here, which is to mimic underwear that can contain the occasional accident but still allow the child to, you know, pull them up and down by themselves.
 Your daughter is using it as a straight-up diaper, and they aren’t diapers.
 Obviously.
 They explode and leak and cost a ton more money than your average disposable diaper, so you’re basically throwing money at something that’s not at all appropriate for what it’s being used for.
 The marketing has us all trained to think that all potty-training kids should wear pull-ups, when really, they serve a specific purpose for a specific segment of potty-training kids, and that’s it.
 (They’re great for a kid who consistently pees in the potty but is maybe delaying the pooping part, for example, or as a back-up during long car rides.)
 But if your kid isn’t actually treating them like underwear at least some of the time, why bother?

-So there are two possible approaches here: One is to go cold turkey and see what happens.
+1. Go cold turkey and see what happens.
 Is she going after she wakes up simply because she can go in pull-ups?
 If she realizes that oh no, there’s nothing to prevent a full-on bedwetting disaster, will she get up at use the potty?
 I’m on the fence about this one for you since it doesn’t sound like the exploding leaky pull-up disasters bother her all that much, but I offer it up because that is what worked for us with Ezra, who was pulling a similar my-bed-is-cozy-I-don’t-feel-like-getting-up routine in the morning.
 Once we removed the safety net, so to speak, he figured it out real quick.

-The other is to put her back in the cloth diapers and see what happens.
+2. Put her back in the cloth diapers and see what happens.
 Noah night-trained fairly soon after I got fed up with pull-ups and started putting him in the one-size cloth diapers (but of course that could have just been a coincidence given his age).
 Your daughter might object to the “babyishness” of them and make a concentrated effort to prove she doesn’t need them.
 (I’d implement a sticker chart or token system at the same time, giving her a goal of keeping the diaper dry for a certain number of naps, then nighttime.)
 She might not notice the difference until she goes and be bothered by the wetness, as you fear, but which will bother you more — a temporary nap interruption for a few days?
 Or continuing on your current course of leaks and laundry?

 If absolutely neither of those things happen, then you have your sign that she most likely just isn’t physiologically ready to night potty train.
 Which is fine!
 Put her in something that won’t leak at night for your sanity’s sake and revisit the topic in a month or two.